-Healthy meets indulgent in this Cheesy Chicken Enchilada Quinoa Bake.
+Healthy meets indulgent in this Cheesy Quinoa Mexican Casserole.
+Mix cooked quinoa with homemade enchilada sauce, black beans, chicken, and of course, plenty of cheese.
+Pop into the oven until bubbly and hot, and it’s ready to go!
 Easy to throw together, can be made ahead and a surefire win for family dinners.

 It’s become an insatiable appetite that I can no longer control.
 How many dishes do you think I can turn into a chicken enchilada??
 It started with these Chicken Enchilada Empanadas, next, I went classic with these traditional enchiladas, and then I went way off the beaten path with this Chicken Enchilada Pizza with a Cauliflower Crust.
 All full of classic chicken enchilada flavors, but all radically different – and today is no exception.

 Here’s what’s happening: Toss cooked quinoa with homemade (or store-bought) enchilada sauce, shredded chicken (rotisserie all the way!), black beans, onions, and garlic, layer with cheese and bake!
 It’s the perfect heart-healthy way to get your enchilada fix without all the nasty white-flour carbs.